 Herbal tea is naturally gluten free, and shouldn't contain any "natural flavor" that could be made from barley or other gluten grains.
 However, the popular brand "Celestial Seasonings" does sometimes contain gluten as a "natural flavor" so always read labels.

 Tisane is a bit more special than just tea or even just herbal tea.
 I have my own rules for how to define the elusive "Tisane" but I think the word means much more than just "tea."
 I think it's more properly "health tea" because of the "-sane" part.
-I would also like the spelling Tisano, which is closer to the Latin verb.
-Or Teasano.
+Tisane has captured the imagination to such an extent that it's the subject of art occasionally.
 There have been some exciting things happening in herbal tea and if you're a fan of soothing and beautiful herbal tea,this is a great time to explore them.